 Take your time

-Looking back, we wished we had spent longer travelling through Russia on the Trans Siberian.
-We should have made more stops to explore more places especially when it cost so much money, time and effort to get our visa!
+We should have made more stops and explored more locations especially when we consider the cost, time and effort involved to get our visa!

-At the time, it was the cost of each separate leg of the journey that prevented us from doing this.
+But at the time, it was the mounting costs of each separate ticket of the journey that prevented us from doing this.

 It just means we will have to return again another time!